-Why archive in the first place?
+Why archive data in the first place?

 Since archiving is a migration process, it moves files from production storage to archive storage.
-Saving space on production storage saves investment and keeps the number of files to a reasonable level, reducing risks, and increasing efficiency.
+Saving space on production storage saves investment and keeps the number of files on a reasonable level, reducing risks, and increasing efficiency.